AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 ![export-site](assets/export-site.png)

-Select the export icon, on mouse hover over the site, to create a package of the community site that is both stored in [package manager](/help/sites-administering/package-manager.md) and downloaded.
+Select the export icon, on mouse hover over the site, so you can create a package of the community site that is both stored in the [Package Manager](/help/sites-administering/package-manager.md) and downloaded.

-Note that UGC is not included in the site package.
+UGC is not included in the site package.

 ## Deleting the Site {#deleting-the-site}

 ![deleteicon](assets/deleteicon.png)

-To delete the community site, select the Delete Site icon that appears on hovering the mouse over the site in Communities Site Console.
-This action removes all the items associated with the site, such as UGC, user groups, assets and database records.
+To delete the community site, select the Delete Site icon that appears on hovering the mouse over the site in the Communities Site Console.
+This action removes all the items associated with the site, such as UGC, user groups, assets, and database records.

 ## Created Community User Groups {#created-community-user-groups}

 Once the new community site is published, new member groups (user groups are created in the publish environment) which have the appropriate permissions set for various administrative and member roles.

-The name created for the member groups includes the *site-name* given the site in [Step 1](#step13asitetemplate) (the name which appears in the URL) as well as an unique ID to avoid conflicts with community sites and groups having the same site-name for different community site roots.
+The name created for the member groups includes the *site-name* given in [Step 1](#step13asitetemplate) (the name which appears in the URL).
+It also includes a unique ID to avoid conflicts with community sites and groups having the same site-name for different community site roots.

 For example, if the name were "engage" for a site titled "Getting Started Tutorial", then the user group for moderators would be :

 * title: Community Engage Moderators
 * name: community-*engage-uid*-moderators

-Notice that any members assigned roles as moderators or group administrators while creating the site, will be assigned to the appropriate group as well as assigned to the members group.
+Any members assigned roles as moderators or group administrators while creating the site, are assigned to the appropriate group and assigned to the members group.
 These groups and member assignments are created on publish when the new site is published.

 For details, see [Managing Users and User Groups](/help/communities/users.md).

 >[!NOTE]
 >
->If [Allow Social Login: Facebook](#user-management) is enabled, once the user group
+>If [Allow Social Login: Facebook](#user-management) is enabled, once the user group `community-<site-name>-<uid>-members`
->
->* `community-<site-name>-<uid>-members`
->
 >is created, the applied [Facebook cloud service](/help/communities/social-login.md#createafacebookcloudservice) should be configured to add users to this group.

 ## Configure for Authentication Error {#configure-for-authentication-error}

-By default, a community site will redirect to a sample login page when the user enters the wrong credentials and fails to login.
-This sample login will not be present on a [production server](/help/sites-administering/production-ready.md).
+By default, a community site redirects to a sample login page when the user enters the wrong credentials and fails to log in.
+This sample login is not present on a [production server](/help/sites-administering/production-ready.md).

 To correctly redirect, once a site has been configured and pushed to publish, complete these steps to get authentication failure to redirect to the community site: